CNES/Pandora/doc/sources/userguide/usage.rst

     .. figure:: ../Images/Machine_state_diagram.png

 A transition (i.e a pandora's step) can be triggered several times.
-You must respect the following naming convention: *stepname_xxx* . xxx can be the string you want.
+You must respect the following naming convention: *stepname.xxx* . xxx can be the string you want.
 See :ref:`multiple_filters_example`

 Examples